 Perform a pre-ride inspection before each ride to detect any potential problem that could occur during operation.
 The pre-ride inspection can help you monitor component wear and deterioration before they become a problem.
-Correct any problems that you discover to reduce the risk of a breakdown or crash.
+Correct any problem that you discover to reduce the risk of a breakdown or crash.
 See an authorized Can-Am dealer as necessary.

-Before using this vehicle, the operator should always perform the following pre-ride inspection check list.
+Before using this vehicle, the operator and/or an adult should always perform the following pre-ride inspection check list.